How To Send Large Video Files

 Method 2: Share your videos using cloud

 File transfer services like Google Drive, Dropbox, and WeTransfer have become critical in our digital lives as they're incredibly convenient for sharing large files.
 This is especially helpful when figuring out how to send large video files via email.
 These platforms offer generous storage space and allow you to easily upload and share large video files.
 Simply upload your video, generate a shareable link, and send it to your recipient who can stream or download the video in a single click.
 Also, cloud services offer an extra layer of control with features like password protection and expiring links.
+Alternatively, you can use video hosting platforms like Yuzzit to securely host your video in an online library, allowing you to access it anytime, anywhere.

 Just remember that free accounts often have storage limitations, so you might need to upgrade if your video takes up a lot of space.